 In the meantime, previous improvement in the TURKISH LIRA had USD/TRY slipping once again from 5.50 late last year, even if it experienced an intraday spike above it to 5.6230 on January 3rd.
-While recently failing below 5.22 on the overall US DOLLAR weakness left it closer to the 5.13 late-November lows, back above 5.22 since early February rescued it back into the previous range.
+While failing below 5.22 in January on overall US DOLLAR weakness left it closer to the 5.13 late-November lows, back above 5.22 since early February rescued it back into the previous range.

-That is very important now with weekly MA-41 now up into the 5.50 area as well.
-Outside of that recent temporary spike higher, the previous two months had been mostly a trading range affair between 5.45 and 5.22 until the early January US-Turkey Syria disagreement put it back up for a test of 5.50 once again on sustained weak Turkish economic indications.
+That is very important now with weekly MA-41 now up into the 5.54 area as well.
+Outside of that January temporary spike higher, trading until mid-March had been mostly a trading range affair between 5.45 and 5.22.

-Recently back above that again, the early-January 5.6230 trading high is the key resistance that had been temporarily violated two weeks ago prior to the temporary quasi-intervention spike lower (i.e. LIRA squeeze) last week.
-That is the last resistance this side of 5.90-6.00 and the more extended 6.35-6.40 (http://bit.ly/2HNfvc8 weekly chart as of two weeks ago) last seen during the TURKISH LIRA upturn last September.
-So how the now weakening again LIRA fares after from the 5.45-5.50 and 5.6230 area remains very interesting.
+Recently back above that again, the early-January 5.6230 trading high is the key resistance that had been temporarily violated into mid-March prior to the temporary quasi-intervention spike lower (i.e. LIRA squeeze) prior to the election.
+It is now sustaining activity above the 5.50 and 5.6230 last resistances this side of 5.90-6.00 and more extended 6.35-6.40 (http://bit.ly/2UjIl6D weekly chart as of Friday's Close) last seen during the TURKISH LIRA upturn last September.
+So unless USD/TRY drops back below the 5.45-5.50 and 5.6230 areas, further LIRA weakness remains likely; especially in light of the near-term strength elsewhere.